The-going/evlproject/content/core/benchmarks/_index.md

 the SCHED_FIFO class.
 Typically, you may want to raise the priority of this particular IRQ handler so that it does not have to compete with other handlers.
-For instance, continuing the previous example we would raise the priority of the kernel thread handling IRQ52 to 90:
+For instance, continuing the previous example we would raise the priority of the kernel thread handling IRQ52 to 99:

 {{% notice tip %}}
-You can refine even futher the runtime configuration of a kernel threading its interrupts by locking the [SMP affinity](https://www.kernel.org/doc/Documentation/IRQ-affinity.txt) of the IRQ threads on particular CPUs, in order to either optimize the wake up time of processes waiting for such events, or reduce the jitter in processing the real-time workload.
+You can refine even futher the runtime configuration of a kernel threading its interrupts by locking the [SMP affinity](https://www.kernel.org/doc/Documentation/IRQ-affinity.txt) of the device IRQ threads on particular CPUs, in order to either optimize the wake up time of processes waiting for such events, or reduce the jitter in processing the real-time workload.
 Whether you should move an IRQ thread to the isolated CPU also running the real-time workload in order to favour locality, or keeping them spatially separate in